Automattic/WP-Job-Manager/readme.txt

 == Changelog ==

+= 1.23.3 =
+* Improved plugin activation code.
+* Search the entire meta field, not just from the start.

 = 1.23.2 =
 * Send entire form data (listify workaround).
 * Set is_home false on ajax endpoint (listify workaround).